 Resubmit request with both sides of the applicant’s immigration document.
-Resubmit the student’s immigration documents with copies of both sides of each document.
+Perform the “Resend Record to Matches” process in FAA Access to CPS Online and resubmit the student’s immigration documents through SAVE with copies of both sides of each document.

 Applicant’s Immigration document is illegible.
 Resubmit the student’s immigration documents with higher quality copies of the original documentation.